Analyze bus stop distribution

 11. In the Symbol style window, for Outline width, type 0.5.

-Change the Outline width to 0.5.
+Outline width set to 0.5

 12. Close the Symbol style window.